tsileo/misc/broxy_screenshot_api/README.md

 # Screenshot API for Broxy

-[Gluapp](https://github.com/tsileo/gluapp) powered screenshot capture API powered by Chrome Headless.
+[Gluapp](https://github.com/tsileo/gluapp) app that export an API for capturing screenshot of website using Chrome Headless.

 Returns a 1280px wide full-page screenshot in PNG format.